James Evans Whitney

 Jim Whitney holds the record for most wins in a season with a sub-.500 winning percentage.
 In 1881, pitching for the Boston Red Caps in his first major league season, he won 31 games but lost 33 and his final winning percentage was only .484.
 He happened to lead the league in both wins and losses that year too.

 In addition to pitching, he also played over 100 games at other positions and was a good hitter, sometimes finishing among league leaders in hitting categories.
+He also umpired three National League games between 1884 and 1888.

 - NL Wins Leader (1881)